Fan0-6/sql-portfolio-project/README.md

 This query groups all users into two buckets ("Converted" vs. "Non-Converted") and compares their average feature usage in the first week.

+The results were crystal clear:

+user_group

+total_users

+avg_collab_used

+avg_reports_used

+avg_admin_used

+avg_support_tickets

+Non-Converted

+281

+0.10

+0.02

+0.11

+0.06

+Converted

+219

+0.23

+0.08

+0.04

+0.04

 Insights: